Cataract Treatment

 1. Preparation of the Eye

-The surgery is performed on an outpatient basis and usually takes 15 minutes per eye.
+The cataract surgery is performed on an outpatient basis and usually takes 15 minutes per eye.
 Before the procedure, the eye is anesthetized with drops so that the patient does not feel any pain during refractive lens exchange.
 The eye is opened with a tiny corneal incision, which heals without sutures.

 2. Removal of the Lens